ITALY: Boutique Foodie Tour - 10 days

 - Walking tours as per the itinerary

-- Local market tour as per itinerary
+- Local market tours as per itinerary

 - Hotel porterage (1 bag per person)